-Depending on the year, make, and model of your car, repairing the traction control system could run anywhere from a hundred dollars to well over a thousand dollars.
-The best course of action is to call a well-rated repair shop and get a firm diagnosis of your traction control system problem.
+Depending on your car's year, make, and model, repairing the traction control system could run anywhere from a hundred dollars to well over a thousand dollars.
+The best action is to call a well-rated repair shop and get a firm diagnosis of your traction control system problem.
 Then you will have a better idea of what repairs will cost.

 Is It Worth Repairing Your Traction Control Warning Light?

-If you do need your traction control system repaired, and your car is otherwise in good running condition, it is definitely worth fixing.
-This is because you can't drive your car safely if the wheels are prone to slipping when the roads get slippery.
+It is worth fixing if you need your traction control system repaired and your car is otherwise in good running condition.
+You can't drive your car safely if the wheels are prone to slipping when the roads get slippery.
 And if the ABS is also affected, your anti-lock brakes will no longer work.
-Driving in wet or snowy weather has just become extremely hazardous.
+Driving in wet or snowy weather has become extremely hazardous.

 If you live in a dry climate, where precipitation of any kind is not common, you may be able to get away without an operating TCS, especially if you are careful to drive very gently and not spin the wheels or upset the balance of your car.

-But if you do live where the roads get wet, your car is very old, it has a lot of miles on it, is not particularly reliable, and the cost of fixing your traction control system is high, you have a decision to make.
+But if you live where the roads get wet, your car is ancient, has a lot of miles on it, is not particularly reliable, and the cost of fixing your traction control system is high, so you have a decision to make.
 Here are some questions to ask yourself:

 - What is your car worth?

 - How many miles are on it?

-- Does your car have any other chronic issues that could result in a big repair soon?
+- Does your car have any other chronic issues that could soon result in a big repair?

 - Will the brakes or tires need replacement soon?

 - Is it time to cut your losses and get rid of your car now?

-If you have run the numbers, and you have come to the conclusion that it is not worth investing in traction control system repairs for your car, we can help!
-Get an instant quote to sell your junk car with mechanical problems today from JunkCarMedics.com®, the nation's premiere online car selling service trusted by thousands each month.
+If you have run the numbers and concluded that it is not worth investing in traction control system repairs for your car, we can help!
+Get an instant quote to sell your junk car with mechanical problems today from JunkCarMedics.com®, the nation's premier online car selling service trusted monthly by thousands.